 Ms. Hornstuen said the Marine Life Center is still hoping to obtain a live octopus for their large tank.
 Mr. Long said he would see what he could do.
 Ms. Hornstuen said they are hoping for a Pacific Giant.
-Mr. Nemeth said there was an Octoberfish Celebration held at the Marine Biology Institute about two weeks ago.
+Mr. Nemeth said there was a Marine Biology Celebration about two weeks ago.
 There were live bands, and about 250 people present.
-He said they collected around \$2,000 for the Charleston Food Bank.
+He said they collected around \$2000.